sebikolon/MMM-RVV/README.md

 # MMM-RVV
-Departure monitor for the [**RVV (Regensburger Verkehrsverbund)**](https://rvv.de "RVV Homepage") train and bus system (ÖPNV / public transport).
+Departure monitor for the local public transport (ÖPNV) of Bavaria.

-The data is fetched from [bayern-fahrplan.de](https://bayern-fahrplan.de "Bayern Fahrplan"), the distributor for public transport data in bavaria.
+The data is fetched from [bayern-fahrplan.de](https://bayern-fahrplan.de "Bayern Fahrplan"), the distributor for public transport data in Bavaria.
-I developed this open source module, because their official API requires the signage of a personalized contract in order to gain access to their endpoints .. which is annoying.
-Therefore, the module scrapes the departure data without requiring any API key or special permission and offers a bunch of options you can play around with.
+The module scrapes the departure data without requiring any API key or special permission and offers a bunch of options you can play around with.
 Feel free to contribute!

 The structure and layout of this MagicMirror module was inspired by [MMM-KVV](https://github.com/yo-less/MMM-KVV "Karlsruhe Public Transport").